shadow578/py-netgear-plus/HOWTO_Add_New_Models.md

 This ensures that the model can be correctly parsed during auto-detection.

+## 4. Add pages responses to the `pages/` folder

+The repository contains a collection of page responses used by `pytest` to ensure that no regression problems are introduced during future updates.
+The structure of the collection is as follows: `pages/MODEL_NAME/0` and `pages/MODE_NAME/1`.
+Add a copy of each first successful retrieval from these templates: `AUTODETECT_TEMPLATES', `LOGIN_TEMPLATE`, `SWITCH_INFO_TEMPLATES`, `PORT_STATUS_TEMPLATES`, and `PORT_STATISTICS_TEMPLATES`to both directories.

+Ensure that the response of the login page is the first one sent (most switches redirect to a dashboard page after the initial response) and that the latter three pages are saved using a valid login session (otherwise the only contain a redirect to the login page).
+Also ensure that for the page retrieved by`PORT_STATISTICS_TEMPLATES`the copy in the`/1`folder is taken 10-60 seconds after the one in the`/0`.
+The test suite tests if the calculations for the `traffic_rx`and`traffic_tx` speeds are performed correctly.

 ## 5. Test the New Model and Update Unit Tests

 1. Connect the switch to your network.